phylaxsystems/assertion-examples/assertions/assertions_book/previous_hacks/euler-finance-donation-hack.md

 ## Proposed Solution

 Proper health checks should be performed on the account that is performing the donation.
+It is worth noting that the below assertion checks for modifications made by the user in the transaction.
+The user should never be allowed to make changes to their own collateral or debt that brings their positions under water.
 Assuming we can check run assertions on each call in the transaction and that we can get all modified accounts in the transaction, we can implement the following assertion:

 ```solidity